 Early Literacy Skills Builder by Attainment Company

 The Executive Committee of the Council of Administrators of Special Education (CASE) announced today their endorsement of an Attainment Company curriculum titled Early Literacy Skills Builder (ELSB).
-The ELSB is an early literacy program for students who have moderate-to-severe developmental disabilities, including autism.
+ELSB is an early literacy program for students who have moderate-to-severe developmental disability, including autism.
 Early literacy skills provide the foundation for learning to read.
-The ELSB met or exceeded the criteria established by the CASE Publication and Product Review Committee, and therefore carries an official CASE endorsement.
+ELSB met or exceeded the criteria established by the CASE Publication and Product Review Committee, and therefore carries an official CASE endorsement.
 Among the criteria considered were the research base and the effectiveness of the curriculum.
 The ELSB has been shown effective in teaching early literacy skills to this population during a 5-year federal grant led by principal investigator Diane Browder, Ph.D., from the University of North Carolina at Charlotte (UNCC).
 A report on the first year of research was recently published in the peer reviewed Journal, Exceptional Children (Volume 74, Number 5).

-ELSB is the first-ever, research-based curriculum for students with moderate-to-severe developmental disabilities that addresses the essential components of effective reading instruction identified by the National Reading Panel.
-Authors Diane Browder, Susan Gibbs, Lynn Ahlgrim-Delzell, Angel Lee (all of UNCC), and Ginevra Courtade (University of Louisville), wrote this multi-year program to address the needs of nonverbal and verbal students.
+ELSB is the first-ever, research-based curriculum for students with moderate-to-severe developmental disability that addresses the essential components of effective reading instruction identified by the National Reading Panel.
+Authors Diane Browder, Susan Gibbs, Lynn Ahlgrim-Delzell, Angel Lee (all of UNCC), and Ginevra Courtade (University of Louisville), wrote this multiyear program to address the needs of nonverbal and verbal students.
 The curriculum incorporates effective teaching procedures, such as prompting and feedback and provides multiple opportunities for students to learn essential literacy skills.
 The curriculum is taught in inclusionary settings or in small groups in resource rooms; the ongoing assessments and eight levels also allow students to progress at their own pace.

 — Press Release, January 15, 2009 by Don Bastian